-The Humanities and the Arts Student Success Center.
-The H&A SSC provides general education advising, academic planning and serves as a resource to other programs at SJSU.
-We serve undergraduate students who are pursuing major(s) within the College of Humanities and the Arts.
-We offer both drop-in advising and appointments.
-All students within the college are encouraged to meet with an academic advisor to discuss a plan that will ensure timely graduation.
+The Humanities and Arts Student Success Center provides general education advising, academic planning support, and graduation checks to undergraduate students pursuing majors in the College of H&A. All H&A majors should meet with one of our professional advisors to develop a plan that will ensure timely graduation.